cawa-93/electron-nano-store/README.md

 1. You can't somehow change where are storage files placed in filesystems.
    It always in `electron.app.getPath('userData')` directory defined by electron.
-   Since the define function may be exposed for a non-secure context, this is done to prevent malicious code from making uncontrolled writes anywhere on the file system.
+   Since the `defineStore` function may be exposed to a non-secure context, this is done to prevent malicious code from making uncontrolled writes anywhere on the file system.
     ```ts
     // 🚫 Harmful use